sidlo/docker-stacks/data-science-python/README.md

     Verify password: ········
     'sha512:a792161c16ac:b3729c949700803d7fe5a90c371ae290f29cc79411a698345ad330acc262a97646ee5f674deea71cf6a52ec75c3c21f5943222dd1f6f6384d8c5ae87d8531d4a'

+On older versions (older than 20210203) of the image, use start-notebook.sh instead of custom-start.sh:

+    docker run ... sidlo/data-science-python start-notebook.sh --NotebookApp.password="sha512:..."

 ### Running the image without token or password

 It is also possible to run the image without any authentication (e.g. for testing).
 Note that with all authentication disabled, anyone who can connect to the hosting machine will be able to run code!
 To do this, set the access token to empty when running the container:

+    docker run ... sidlo/data-science-python custom-start.sh --NotebookApp.token=

+On older versions (older than 20210203) of the image, use start-notebook.sh instead of custom-start.sh:

     docker run ... sidlo/data-science-python start-notebook.sh --NotebookApp.token=